MoralisWeb3/docs/docs/03-authentication-api/integrations/azure-playfab-nodejs-unity.md

 ---
 > 📘 Compatible with NodeJS and .NET
 >
 > You can complete this tutorial using both environments.
-The steps where you can choose are split and specifically documented for each one, like [here](/docs/using-unity-playfab#set-up-azure-functions).
+The steps where you can choose are split and specifically documented for each one, like [here](#set-up-azure-functions).

 ## The Steps We Will Take

 1. Set up a Moralis account
-2. Set up <<glossary:Microsoft Azure PlayFab>> (free plan)
+2. Set up Microsoft Azure PlayFab (free plan)
-3. Set up <<glossary:Azure Functions>>
+3. Set up Azure Functions
-4. Create <<glossary:Azure Functions>> with Visual Studio Code
+4. Create Azure Functions with Visual Studio Code
-5. Deploy <<glossary:Azure Functions>> with Visual Studio Code
+5. Deploy Azure Functions with Visual Studio Code
-6. Set up Unity and connect <<glossary:Microsoft Azure PlayFab>>
+6. Set up Unity and connect Microsoft Azure PlayFab

 ## Set up a Moralis Account